What is the best property management software for your rental properties?

 First, let’s set up the company file for your business itself.

-With this company file, you’ll record all transactions related to the running of your business on an administrative level.
+With this company file, you’ll record all transactions related to running your business on an administrative level:

 - Income received from your services